yrong/koa-neo4j/README.md

 - Stands as a middle layer between clients and database
 - Gives your server's logic structure, in form of a file-based project; finally a home for Cypher!
-- Converts Cypher files to REST routes, a cross-platform web standard that developers are familiar with, it does so on top of the widely adapted [**koa**](http://koajs.com/) server
+- Converts Cypher files to REST routes, a cross-platform web standard that developers are familiar with, it does so on top of the widely-adapted [**koa**](http://koajs.com/) server

  In addition it comes with *goodies*: